Manfred Burgsmüller: Football career

 During his early career, Burgsmüller played in two different spells for local Rot-Weiss Essen and Bayer Uerdingen alike.
 In his first stint with the latter club, in the regional leagues, he scored 29 goals in two separate seasons, followed by 22.
 After failing to score initially for Essen, he returned in 1974 and netted an average of 16 per year.

 In October 1976, Burgsmüller left Uerdingen for Borussia Dortmund.
 At Dortmund, he fielded almost exclusively as a midfielder, but also had the most productive years of his career individually there, never netting fewer than 15 goals in the Bundesliga).
 In the 1980–81 campaign, he scored a career-best – in division one – 27 goals, helping the North Rhine-Westphalia side finish in seventh position, and ranking second in the goalscorers' chart, just two behind Karl-Heinz Rummenigge who played for champions FC Bayern Munich.

 After one sole season with 1.
 FC Nürnberg, Burgsmüller moved to the second level with Rot-Weiß Oberhausen.
 In his first year, he was crucial as the team narrowly avoided relegation, scoring 29 times and being crowned Torjäger, with 12 goals more than the next player.

 Burgsmüller started the next season in scoring fashion, netting seven times in only 15 matches.
 In November 1985, at nearly 36, he returned to the first division, signing for SV Werder Bremen where he would achieve team success: he scored in his first game, a 2–1 win at Borussia Mönchengladbach, adding two in his third, a 6–0 home routing of VfB Stuttgart, and totalling 13 in only 20 matches for the campaign, as Werder finished second; during his spell, the veteran appeared in 115 league games with 34 goals, being an important attacking element in the conquest of the 1988 league title.

 On 11 October 1988, Burgsmüller scored the fourth goal in Werder Bremen's 5–0 victory against BFC Dynamo in the first round of the 1988–89 European Cup, becoming the oldest player to score a goal in the history of the competition at the age of 38 years and 293 days, before Pepe broke his record in 2023.

-Burgsmüller retired at almost 41, also having appeared three times for West Germany, in friendlies comprised in a three-month span.
+Burgsmüller retired at almost 41, also having appeared three times for West Germany, in friendlies encompassing a three-month span.
 His debut came on 16 November 1977, in a 4–1 win with Switzerland.

 After football

 Burgsmüller made a comeback in NFL Europe in 1996, being Rhein Fire's kicker from 1996 to 2002, becoming the oldest professional American football player in history, at age 52.
 He also won two World Bowls, in 1998 and 2000.

 Burgsmüller died on 18 May 2019.

-On 1 August 2019 fans of the Essen-born player, led by British football writer Ben McFadyean, organized a testimonial football match at VFL Kemminghausen.
-The match which was attended by 2,000 spectators raised €10,000 for Kinderlachen children's charity.
+On 1 August 2019, fans of the Essen-born player, led by British football writer Ben McFadyean, organized a testimonial football match at VFL Kemminghausen.
+The match, which was attended by 2,000 spectators, raised €10,000 for Kinderlachen children's charity.